kamoljan/kamoljan.github.io/_posts/cs/2015-03-21-Sums-Up-Ints-From-File.markdown

 categories: Coding
 ---

-{% highlight text %}
-Example 1:   Write a function that sums up integers from a text file, one int per line.
+#### Example 4:   Write a function that sums up integers from a text file, one int per line.
-{% endhighlight %}

 {% highlight java %}
   long sumIntsFromFile(String fileName) {